i3lai3la/PoisonedWineRiddle/README.md

  * Visual Studio 2017

 # How To Execute:-
-1. Doownload or clone from repo.
+1. Download or clone from repo.
 Run in Visual Studio, hit f5 tada!!

 # Sample console UI